 We don’t know how many times we’ve heard that since Becki died in September 2014 - and yes, we are proud, although we’d far rather Becki were still here to take that accolade herself.

 So, what about Becki?
 She was a vociferous campaigner for mental health, born out of her own mixed experiences.
-She had suffered ill health since the age of 12, when she was diagnosed with Chronic Fatigue Syndrome/ME.
+Since the age of 12, she had suffered ill health when she was diagnosed with Chronic Fatigue Syndrome/ME.
 She had a promising future as a music student at Birmingham University, where she became extremely active in causes for equality and disability.
-However anorexia and worsening mental health, including periods in hospital, did not allow her to complete the course.
-She continued to live in Birmingham, but, without the prospect of long-term employment, had to face the challenges of living on benefits.
+However, anorexia and worsening mental health, including periods in hospital, did not allow her to complete the course.
+She continued to live in Birmingham but had to face the challenges of living on benefits without the prospect of long-term employment.

 Then, in 2013, Becki’s campaigning work went national.
-When two supermarkets stocked offensive Hallowe’en’ mental patient’ costumes, Becki started a successful Twitter campaign and inspired thousands of people to take part, directly leading the supermarkets to withdraw the costumes and make substantial donations to mental health charities.
-The charity Mind says that this was a turning point in mental health campaigning, when it first became abundantly clear that stigma would no longer be tolerated by the British public.
+When two supermarkets stocked offensive Hallowe’en’ mental patient’ costumes, Becki started a successful Twitter campaign.
+She inspired thousands of people to take part, directly leading the supermarkets to withdraw the costumes and make substantial donations to mental health charities.
+The charity Mind says that this was a turning point in mental health campaigning when it first became abundantly clear that the British public would no longer tolerate stigma.
 Becki’s contribution to this campaign was referenced in Norman Lamb’s Hallowe’en speech last October.

 If you have been affected by Becki's story, please seek support from those around you, if you can.
 Our Infoline (0300 123 3393) is open from 9am to 6pm and can help you find support near you.
 If you need to speak to someone outside of these hours, you can call the Samaritans on 116 123.